ordepdev/ordepdev.github.io/_posts/2018-01-14-code-coverage.md

 ```

 What is the coverage of this *parameterized test*?
 100%.
 The same coverage
-as the test bellow.
+as the test below.
 A test that is not looking for failures in the system.

 ```java
 @Test